 Don’t panic if the circle passes you

 When the dreaded battle royale circle of doom starts encroaching on your position, don’t panic.
 It will advance on you quickly and attack just like during other battle royale gameplay, the damage caused in Call of Duty: Mobile happens pretty slowly.

 As they advance, you have time to run or try to find a getaway vehicle.
-As long as you have a healing item ready to go once you have reached the safe area, you’ll be completely fine.
+In case you’re under fire during your attempt to make it to the safe area, you should have a healing item on hand.
 When you’re in the late stages of a match, you might even want to intentionally stay outside the secure space to confuse or ambush the remaining enemies.